 Solid brass hinges screwed into the wall.
 They require 2x4 backing to have enough strength to anchor the full weight of the door

-Please complete and submit this online Warranty Claim Form for any warranty claim relating to a Fleurco product.
+Please complete and submit this online Limited Warranty Claim Form for any warranty claim relating to a Fleurco product.

 Should you prefer to send your claim by mail, please download and complete the paper form.